AdobeDocs/cc-everywhere/src/pages/guides/changelog/index.md

 # Changelog

-## [1.3.14] - 2022-09-23
+## [1.4.10] - 2022-11-14

-### Enhancements
+### Added

-- Analytic improvements.
+- Delayed Login experience in the full editor.
+  - With this release of the SDK, we are enabling users to launch the full editor without having to log in first.
+The user can sign in 1) once the Express iFrame launches, or 2) continue to work on the document until they decide to publish/save -- at which point they would be prompted to sign in.
+The delayed login experience is available out-of-the-box with this version of the SDK and developers do not have to make any changes to enable this experience.
+- "Create from Image" workflow.
+  - Users can now create from an image instead of a blank canvas.
+This workflow works with the delayed login experience.
+To use this workflow, partners will need to enable the host application to use it.

 ## [1.3.11] - 2022-08-24

 ### Added

-- SDK bundled for browsers, hosted on Adobe CDN
+- SDK bundled for browsers, hosted on Adobe CDN.
 - Welcome Screen before the Single User Sign In screen appears.
-- Ability to log out from CCX Editor loaded in the iFrame.
+- Ability to log out from the full editor loaded in the iFrame.

-### Enhancements

-- Analytic improvements.
-- Optimized bundle size.

 ### Bug Fixes

-- Signing-in from the welcome screen, subsequent to a sign-out, successfully launches CCX Editor iFrame.
+- Signing-in from the welcome screen, subsequent to a sign-out, successfully launches the full editor iFrame.

 ### Known Issues

-- Opening asset in CCX Editor, subsequent to performing an image QA, and saving the asset doesn't close the iFrame automatically.
+- Opening asset in the full editor, subsequent to performing an image QA, and saving the asset doesn't close the iFrame automatically.
 This will be fixed in the next release.
-- When a QA is performed and the resulting asset is opened in a CCX editor: after the user makes changes and saves it the asset is saved outside of the designated project folder in the user's Express account.
+- When a QA is performed and the resulting asset is opened in a full editor: after the user makes changes and saves it the asset is saved outside of the designated project folder in the user's Express account.

 ## [1.1.0] - 2022-04-09